AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 = 1.1.1 =
 * Fix: array_key_exists() PHP Warning
 * Tweak: Now uses AffiliateWP's version constant to check for the existence of v1.8 or newer
+* Tweak: Added a note to the admin screen about how tab pages are shown to non-affiliates.

 = 1.1 =
 * New: Existing Affiliate Area tabs can now be removed!
 Requires AffiliateWP v1.8 or newer.